Master I MIDS & Informatique

 The Spark dataframe API offers a developper-friendly API for implementing

-Compare the Spark Dataframe
+GROUP BYCompare the Spark Dataframe API with:

 Pandas